aspnetboilerplate/aspnetboilerplate/doc/WebSite/Audit-Logging.md

         //...
     }

-Here, a list of auditing configuration properties:
+Here are the auditing configuration properties:

--   **IsEnabled**: Used to enable/disable auditing system completely.
+-   **IsEnabled**: Used to enable/disable the auditing system completely.
     Default: **true**.
--   **IsEnabledForAnonymousUsers**: If this is set to true, audit logs are saved also for users those are not logged in to the system.
+-   **IsEnabledForAnonymousUsers**: If this is set to true, audit logs are saved for users that are not logged in to the system.
     Default: **false**.
 -   **Selectors**: Used to select other classes to save audit logs.

-**Selectors** is a list of predicates to select other types to save audit logs.
+**Selectors** is a list of predicates to select other types of classes that save audit logs.
 A selector has a unique **name** and a **predicate**.
 The only **default** selector in this list is used to select **application service classes**.
 It's defined as shown below: